tyson-nw/SRD/Backgrounds.md

+## Background
+What did your character do before they became an adventurer?
+This also can be used as an expertise when it could apply to the roll.
+Backgrounds are also broad [[#Expertise|Expertises]] that encompass many aspects of coming from that Background.
+Some backgrounds may also grant specific an [[#Expertise]].

 #### Acolyte
 Acolytes have studied under a series of teachers within a field of study.
 They gain the [[#Arcana]], [[#History]], or [[#Religion]] [[#Expertise]].
 Their pack includes: